ParisNeo/NeuroVoyance/PROJECT_DETAILS.md

 The roadmap for the Neurovoyance project is as follows:

 1. Attract skilled open-source developers to contribute to the project and enhance the functionality and features of the system.
-2. Develop and refine the Hive Mind, ensuring seamless resource allocation and task distribution.
+2. Develop and refine the Swarm, ensuring seamless resource allocation and task distribution.
 3. Implement the reward system, incorporating protection mechanisms against excessive speculation and cashout.
 4. Test and optimize the system's performance and scalability.
 5. Establish partnerships with AI companies and organizations to encourage adoption and utilization of the decentralized AI inference and training system.